-The URW Group recognises that the economic impacts of the COVID-19 global pandemic around the world may increase the prospect of exploitation in certain jurisdictions.
-In particular, the URW Group appreciates that the impact on victims of modern slavery and vulnerable workers are particularly acute, and COVID-19 may magnify social inequalities.
-While the full ramifications of the pandemic on social and economic standards around the world are not currently known, URW will continue to utilise the risk identification and management systems discussed above, with a special focus on the impact of COVID-19.
+The URW Group recognises that the health, safety and economic impacts of the geopolitical tension and hostility between Russia and Ukraine may increase the prospect of exploitation in certain jurisdictions close to Ukraine.
+The URW Group appreciates that the impact on victims of modern slavery and vulnerable workers are particularly acute, and that the impact of hostilities or war may magnify social inequalities.
+In particular, the URW Group recognises that significant population displacements are likely to weaken the economic, legal, and social situations of the people and countries concerned, as well as the wider global inflationary impacts on economies and the purchasing power of people, some of whom were already experiencing exclusion or poverty.
+The URW Group will continue to utilise the risk identification and management systems discussed above, with a special focus on workers who might come from Ukraine.